What are the minimum GPA and GRE scores required for admission?

 Are all international student applicants required to submit TOEFL scores?

-Generally, yes.
-The Graduate College requires all students for whom English is not their native language to provide the results of the Test of English as a Foreign Language (TOEFL).
 For more information about this requirement, and potential exemptions, see the Graduate College English Proficiency page.
 Even if you qualify for a TOEFL exemption for admission, the department still requires a TOEFL score for those who seek financial aid in the form of teaching or research assistantships.